Joyyang158/self-improvement-of-LLMs/README.md

 | Noised-Zephyr-SPIN-iter1       | 0.5930            | 0.8258       | 0.3035           | 0.4469           | 0.7640        | 0.3275   | 0.8214        | 0.5880  | 0.5838  |

-## Feture Work - Combind the two ideas, adaptive judge or noise
+## Feture Work - Combine the two ideas (adaptive judge or noise)

+related to the reward plot